- Life & Money

 The COA is the estimated amount it will cost to attend the college for the entire school year.
 It includes tuition and fees, room and board, the cost of books and supplies, as well as other related expenses.

-Meanwhile, your family’s taxed and untaxed income and assets will be considered in the formula that determines your EFC.
+Meanwhile, your family’s taxed and untaxed income and assets are considered in the formula that determines your EFC.
 Your family size and the number of family members attending college during the year may also be factored into these calculations.
 (Note that your EFC is not what you’re actually going to pay for college; it’s simply a number used by the schools to help determine your final aid package.)

-Need-based federal student aid programs include the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Direct Subsidized Loan, Federal Perkins Loan, and Federal Work-Study.
+Need-based federal student aid programs include the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Direct Subsidized Loan, Federal Perkins Loan and Federal Work-Study.

 To determine non-need-based aid, the school will subtract the amount of financial aid your child has been awarded so far (including private scholarships) from the COA.
 Examples of non-need-based federal student aid programs include the Direct Unsubsidized Loan, Federal PLUS Loan and the TEACH Grant.